gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/checkbox.md

 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `Space` or `Enter` | Changes the checked state (checked to un-checked and vice-versa).
 It also emits  `CheckBoxEvents::on_status_changed(...)` event with the `checked` parameter the current chcked status of the checkbox.
 It has the same action clicking the checkbox with the mouse. |

-Aditionally, `Alt`+**letter or number** will have the same action (even if the checkbox does not have a focus) if that letter or nunber was set as a hot-key for a checkbox via its caption.
+Additionally, `Alt`+**letter or number** will have the same action (even if the checkbox does not have a focus) if that letter or number was set as a hot-key for a checkbox via its caption.

 ## Example